 After Nolberto Solano excelled at right-back during Carr’s absence, raising doubts about his future at the club, he came back for the 2-2 draw against West Ham United on January 20, 2007, stepping in at an unfamiliar left-back position.

-Carr was dismissed at the end of the season as a result of Kevin Keegan’s decision not to renew his contract due to Beye’s outstanding play and Carr’s failure to retain health.
-Carr retired from all kinds of football on December 1st, 2008, after failing to locate a suitable club.
+Stephen Carr was dismissed at the end of the season as a result of Kevin Keegan’s decision not to renew his contract due to Beye’s outstanding play and Carr’s failure to retain health.
+He retired from all kinds of football on December 1st, 2008, after failing to locate a suitable club.

 Stephen Carr Birmingham City